 Assistant Researcher, CERCH; Associate Professor, Costa Rica

-Dr. Mora is an Associate Professor at the Central American Institute for Studies on Toxic Substances (IRET) at the Universidad Nacional in Costa Rica, and a Postdoctoral Fellow at the Department of Environmental Health at Boston University School of Public Health.
+Dr. Mora is an Associate Professor at the Central American Institute for Studies on Toxic Substances (IRET) at the Universidad Nacional in Costa Rica.
 Her research focuses primarily on the health effects of exposures to environmental toxicants, including pesticides, heavy metals, and per- and polyfluoroalkyl substances, in pregnant women and children.
 Dr. Mora completed her Medical Doctor degree from University of Costa Rica in 2005 and her PhD degree in Epidemiology from UC Berkeley School of Public Health in 2014.

 Professor Emerita, Health and Social Behavior